Content: Participant Information Sheet - Supporting Information

 - Specific consent – is when donors are asked only to give consent to specific use(s) of their samples, and when no future, as yet unspecified research is likely.
 You should think about offering this option only if you are sure that you have no intention of any further storage or use of the donated samples.

-Further guidance is available on our 'Links' page.
+Further guidance is available on our 'Resources' page.

 If your research or collection of samples/data is likely to directly feed into a discovery of commercial value, you need to make it explicit to potential participants that: